GSA/digitalgov.gov/content/post/2015-12-10-sixty-years-of-tradition-tracking-santa-with-norad.md

 date: 2015-12-10 11:46:12 -0400
 title: 'Sixty Years of Tradition\: Tracking Santa with NORAD'
-summary: '&amp;#8216;Twas the night before Christmas, when all through the house, Not a creature was stirring, not even a mouse; The stockings were hung by the chimney with care, In hopes that St. Nicholas soon would be there; The children were nestled all snug in their beds;&amp;#8230; &amp;#8230;wondering when Santa was coming? &ldquo;Let&rsquo;s check!&rdquo; they all'
+summary: '&amp;#8216;Twas the night before Christmas, when all through the house, Not a creature was stirring, not even a mouse; The stockings were hung by the chimney with care, In hopes that St. Nicholas soon would be there; The children were nestled all snug in their beds;&amp;#8230; &amp;#8230;wondering when Santa was coming? &ldquo;Let’scheck!&rdquo; they all'
 authors: [nramprasad]
 categories:
   - Mobile